evertramos/docker-wordpress/.github/README.md

 ![wordpress-docker-letsencrypt](https://github.com/evertramos/images/raw/master/wordpress.jpg)

-This docker-compose should be used with WebProxy (the NGINX Proxy) as of sample here:
+This docker-compose should be used with WebProxy (the NGINX Proxy):

 [https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion](https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion)